fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 **Fedora** is a distribution that can be argued to be beginner friendly, although I am inclined to not put it in that category because it does not have out-of-the-box support for proprietary drivers, including WiFi drivers.
 Fedora is one of the most up-to-date fixed release distributions I am aware of, although each release usually keeps to the same release (except for bug and security fix releases) of desktop environment software and with six months between releases, this makes it not truly bleeding edge.
 Fedora releasers come with 13 months of support, so users only need to upgrade to every second release, should they choose.
 Fedora also has an immutable root file system edition called Silverblue.
 Fedora is best suited to users that favour a fixed release model, like cutting edge software, need large repositories and prefer to package with spec files, when this is necessary.

+Fedora is the basis of [CentOS Stream](https://en.wikipedia.org/wiki/CentOS_Stream), which in turn is the basis of [Red Hat Enterprise Linux](https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux) (RHEL) and derivatives thereof like [AlmaLinux](https://en.wikipedia.org/wiki/AlmaLinux) and [Rocky Linux](https://en.wikipedia.org/wiki/Rocky_Linux).
+RHEL and its derivatives are popular server distributions; they come with about a decade of support.
+RHEL itself comes with an additional two years of extended lifecycle support.

 # Gentoo Linux
 ~~~
 <table style="width: 380px; float: right; border-collapse: collapse;">